Random header image... Refresh for more!

 Pom tree in my backyard

 It’s pomegranate season and I love pomegranates!
 They are beautiful and delicious.
-Great eaten straight out of the hand, or seed and juice to use in recipes, and pretty to dry and use in floral, household, and holiday décor.
+Great eaten straight out of the hand, or seed and juice to use in recipes, and pretty to dry and use in floral, household, and holiday decor.

 Plus pomegranates are a “Super Food”.
-A single pomegranate or 1/2 cup of its juice provides 40% of an adult’s recommended daily allowance of vitamin C, and is a rich source of folic acid and vitamins A and E. One pomegranate also contains three times the antioxidant properties of red wine or green tea.
+A single pomegranate or 1/2 cup of its juice provides 40% of an adult’s recommended daily allowance of vitamin C and is a rich source of folic acid and vitamins A and E. One pomegranate also contains three times the antioxidant properties of red wine or green tea.

 To juice a pomegranate, cut it in half (as you would citrus) and juice using a citrus juicer or reamer.
 Pour mixture through a cheesecloth-lined strainer.
 One large pomegranate will produce about 1/2 cup of juice.